 For the design and treatment planning of denture bases and complete digital dentures we recommend the following certified programs for use:

-In cases where a printable model is not created with the scanner, a 3rd party software is required to prepare the model for print.
+In cases where a printable model is not created with the scanner, a 3rd party software or design service is required to prepare the .STL model for successful printing.
 For additional information on how to repair non-printable models please visit support.sprintray.com

 Setting Up Accurate Prints